Selected Good practices

 Which profile do you identify with most?

-In case you don't identify with any of these, you might want to have a look at the compilation of all resources (link) or the handbook for local authorities from our project.
+In case you don't identify with any of these, you might want to have a look at the compilation of all resources or the handbook for local authorities from our project.

 Where do you come from? / Where will you move to?